Skip to content

 Contrary to most Microservices examples on the internet, you should break your services by mapping business capabilities instead of entities (i.e., order booking service instead of orders service).
 You can find more information on this excellent tech talk by Ian Cooper.

 One approach that was extremely popular in the past is known as vertical scaling.
 In essence, if our computer is too slow, we can buy a better one.
 While this solution works, it usually doesn't last that long.
-The hardware gradually gets more and more expensive, and even the most costly machines eventually fail to handle the load.
+The hardware gradually gets increasingly expensive, and even the most costly machines eventually fail to handle the load.
 Horizontal scaling is the opposite way of tackling the same problem.
 Instead of adding more RAM and CPU to an existing machine, we can get more machines.
-If we need more power, we can scale out by spinning up additional servers.
+We can scale out if we need more power by spinning up additional servers.
 If we need to reduce our costs, we can scale in by removing some of them.

 Horizontally scaling web applications usually requires load balancers.
 A load balancer is a service that sits between clients and servers, routing client requests to maximise performance, usually to the least busy server.
 At the same time, load balancers can manage sessions, memory, cache, and do all sorts of crazy things (please don't get too crazy with load balancers).